-• Protocol of 2014 to the Forced Labour Convention, 1930 (ILO P029):6 this is a legally binding instrument that establishes ILO member states' obligations to prevent forced labour, protect victims and provide them with access to remedies.
-Emphasising the link between forced labour and human trafficking, the protocol also reaffirms the importance of prosecuting all perpetrators of forced labour.
+- Protocol of 2014 to the Forced Labour Convention, 1930 (ILO P029):6 this is a legally binding instrument that establishes ILO member states' obligations to prevent forced labour, protect victims and provide them with access to remedies.
+Emphasising the link between forced labour and human trafficking, the protocol also reaffirms the importance of prosecuting all perpetrators of forced labour. - Forced Labour (Supplementary Measures) Recommendation, 2014 (ILO R203):7 this provides non-binding practical advice on how to strengthen national law and policy on forced labour to meet the obligations set out in the new protocol.